 Initial support for TRAILS was provided through the University Libraries’ grant partnership with the (ILILE), which was a Federally funded initiative of the Institute of Museum and Library Services (IMLS) and the U.S. Department of Education.
 ILILE was established to provide local, regional, and national leadership in fostering successful collaboration among K-12 teachers and school librarians who are concerned with advancing library and information literacy in the K-12 school curriculum.
 Grant partners at Kent State University include the College and Graduate School of Education, Health, and Human Services; the School of Library and Information Science; and University Libraries.

 Development on the 9th grade version of TRAILS began in 2004, and it was made publicly available in 2006.
 This was followed by the creation of a 6th grade tool that went live in 2008.
 With support from the Martha Holden Jennings Foundation and an LSTA grant from the State Library of Ohio, the 3rd and 12th grade tools were developed in 2009-10 and went live in Fall 2010.
 Since its inception and by Fall 2010, TRAILS has been used by over 8,900 librarians throughout the United States and 30+ countries and administered to more than 288,000 students.

 About the Project Team

-Kenneth J. Burhanna, M.L.S., TRAILS Project Director; Head of Library Instruction, Kent State University Libraries
+Kenneth J. Burhanna, M.L.S., TRAILS Project Director; Interim Dean, Kent State University Libraries

-Barbara F. Schloman, Ph.D., TRAILS Founding Member, Kent State University Libraries (retired)
+Barbara F. Schloman, Ph.D., TRAILS Founding Member, Kent State University Libraries (Emeritus)